YuanSun-UoM/CTSMdev/README_EXTERNALS.rst

 #.
 Checkout the new component(s)::

      ./manage_externals/checkout_externals

+To point to a hash, the process is the same, except also change ``tag = ...`` to ``hash = ...``.

+To point to a branch, use ``branch = ...``.
+Pointing to a branch means that, each time you run ``manage_externals/checkout_externals`` you will get the current latest version of that branch.
+This can be convenient for in-progress development work, but should not be used when you need a stable version for scientific simulations.
+There are a number of gotchas with this workflow, so in general you should default to pointing to fixed hashes.
+(For CTSM master, we require a fixed hash or, usually, a tag.)

 Keep in mind that changing individual components from a tag may result in an invalid model (won't compile, won't run, not scientifically